 The graph below compares PCA's cumulative 5-year total shareholder return on common stock with the cumulative total returns of the S&P 500 index; the S&P Midcap 400 index; and two customized peer groups.
 The companies included in our Old Peer Group are International Paper Company and Rock-Tenn Company.
 PCA has revised its Peer Group due to acquiring Boise Inc. on October 25, 2013.
 The companies included in our New Peer Group are International Paper Company, Kapstone Paper & Packaging Corp., and Rock-Tenn Company.
 The graph tracks the performance of a \$100 investment (including the reinvestment of all dividends) in our common stock, in each index, and in the peer groups' common stock from December 31, 2008 through December 31, 2013.
-The stock price performance included in this graph is not necessarily indicative of future stock price performance.
+The stock price performance.